adamfeuer/ArtOfGratitude_app/README.md

 The Art of Gratitude
 ===========
-Python / Django web app that runs the ArtOfGratitude.com (gratitude journal) website.
+Python / Django / gunicorn web app that runs the ArtOfGratitude.com (gratitude journal) website.

 For more info, see http://artofgratitude.com